IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 A Refresh token is a special type of token, which can be used to obtain a new access token when the access token expires.
 To request a new access token, a valid refresh token can be presented.
 The refresh tokens are long-lived tokens and remain valid for a longer duration of time compared to access tokens.

 Refresh token must be used with caution by an application because they can allow a user to remain authenticated forever.
 Social media applications, e-commerce applications, product catalog browsing, and such utility applications, where the application provider does not authenticate users regularly can use refresh tokens.
 Applications that mandate user authentication frequently must avoid the use of refresh tokens.

-MobileFirst Refresh Token
+#### {{site.data.keyword.mobilefoundation_short}} Refresh Token

-A MobileFirst refresh token is a digitally signed entity like access token that describes the authorization permissions of a client.
+A {{site.data.keyword.mobilefoundation_short}} refresh token is a digitally signed entity like access token that describes the authorization permissions of a client.
 Refresh token can be used to get new access token of the same scope.
 After the client’s authorization request for a specific scope is granted and the client is authenticated, the authorization server’s token endpoint sends the client an HTTP response that contains the requested access token and refresh token.
 When the access token expires, the client sends refresh token to authorization server’s token endpoint to get a new set of access token and refresh token.

 #### Structure of refresh token
 {: #structure_refresh_tokens}

-Similar to the MobileFirst access token, the MobileFirst refresh token contains the following information:
+Similar to the {{site.data.keyword.mobilefoundation_short}} access token, the {{site.data.keyword.mobilefoundation_short}} refresh token contains the following information:

 * **Client ID**: a unique identifier of the client.
 * **Scope**: the scope for which the token was granted (see OAuth scopes).
 This scope does not include the mandatory application scope.